voxel51/fiftyone/docs/source/enterprise/migrations.rst

 Admins can also downgrade their FiftyOne Enterprise deployment to an older version if necessary.

-The steps are the same as :ref:`when upgrading <teams-upgrading>`, except that you’ll need to know the appropriate database version to migrate down to.
+The steps are the same as :ref:`when upgrading <enterprise-upgrading>`, except that you’ll need to know the appropriate database version to migrate down to.
 Each version of Enterprise corresponds to a version of open source FiftyOne called its "open source compatibility version", and this versioning system is used to set